1. About Focus Mid-South

 2. Professional Ethics

 In pursuing its aims, Focus Mid-South is committed to the highest ethical and professional standards.
 The publisher has the sole right to refuse publication of material that it deems offensive, off topic, false, lewd, lascivious or otherwise indecent.
-The publisher also reserves the right to correct all content for grammar and spelling.
+The publisher also reserves the right to correct or change any content for any reason.

 Its Editor and staff shall:

 Report news and interpret editorial contributions with honesty, striving to present relevant facts and not suppressing or distorting relevant available facts by wrong or improper emphasis.

 Emphasize news and opinions of interest to the LGBTQ+ community while respecting that everyone is entitled to equal rights under the law.

 Respect confidences received in the course of their work in all circumstances.

 Use fair and honest means to obtain news, pictures, films, tapes and documents.

 Identify themselves and the magazine before obtaining an interview for publication.